Blog

 Every Q1, we watch for the spring acceleration.
 This year, the data confirmed it across four counties simultaneously.

-Franklin County saw weekly volume jump from 11 listings to 21.
-That's a near-doubling in a single week.
-More notable: the March 9 sale averaged a negative 270% discount, meaning investors paid nearly four times appraised value.
-March 16 came in at negative 218%.
+Franklin County saw weekly volume jump from 11 listings to 21 — a near-doubling — between the first week of March and the week of March 20.
+More notable: the week of March 13 averaged a negative 270% discount, meaning investors paid nearly four times appraised value.
+The week of March 20 came in at negative 218%.
 Columbus-area investors are bidding aggressively, likely driven by rental yield expectations that look past the appraisal entirely.

 Montgomery County posted a 90% sale rate the week of March 16.
 Nine of 10 properties sold.
 That's the highest single-week clearance rate we've observed for any county in our dataset.

-Cuyahoga County delivered a batch week on March 23: 79 listings, 73 sold, a 92% sale rate, $83,307 average price, and a 16% discount.
+Cuyahoga County delivered a batch week on March 23: 79 listings, 73 sold, a 92% sale rate, and an $83,308 average price at an 8% discount.
 That followed a strong week where 140 properties listed at a 75% sale rate.
 The quarter closed with a demand spike, not a wind-down.

 Summit County recovered sharply.
 March 2 was an anomaly at just a 20% sale rate.
 By March 16, it climbed back to 64%.
 For Summit investors, the lesson is clear: bad weeks create buying windows if you're watching the data.